home-assistant/frontend/gallery/src/pages/brand/logo.markdown

 # Using our logo

-As a community we are proud of our logo.
+As a community, we are proud of our logo.
 Follow these guidelines to ensure it always looks its best.
-Our logo follows Googles material design spec and uses the blue interface color.
+Our logo follows Google's material design spec and uses the blue interface color.

 [Download Logo](https://github.com/home-assistant/assets/tree/master/logo)